 - computer messages,

-- posts to the MCC website in multiple areas (MCC Newsroom, MCC Students Online, MCC Insider, Blackboard, and myMCCKC portal),
+- posts to the MCC website in multiple areas (MCC Newsroom, MCC Students Online, MCC Insider, Canvas, and myMCCKC portal),

 - MCC's Facebook pages (campus, location, or departmental),